Dumfries, Lochmaben and Lockerbie Railway: Before the local railway

 In the first years of the nineteenth century, the area round Lochmaben was agricultural.
 The Burgh of Dumfries was dominant in the area, and the stage route between Carlisle and Glasgow and Edinburgh ran through Lockerbie.
 There had traditionally been significant trade movement along the Lockerbie - Lochmaben - Dumfries road.

 In 1847 the Caledonian Railway (CR) opened its main line through Lockerbie.
 In 1848 a line between Carlisle and Dumfries was opened, and was extended to complete a Carlisle - Dumfries - Kilmarnock - Glasgow route in 1849; the company building that route became the Glasgow and South Western Railway (G&SWR) in 1850.

 The arrival of the railway brought cheap coal to the communities served, and helped farmers by cheaply bringing fertiliser in and farm produce away.
 Lochmaben felt itself at a disadvantage to its neighbours, four miles (Lockerbie) and six miles (Dumfries) away.
 The populations in 1850 were Lochmaben: 3,100; Dumfries: 11,000; and Lockerbie (in 1851) 1,569.

 The line authorised

-Local interests promoted an independent line between Lockerbie and Dumfries, and an Act authorising the Dumfries, Lochmaben and Lockerby Junction Railway received the Royal Assent on 14 June 1860; the authorised capital was £85,000 in £10 shares, with borrowing powers of £28,300.
+Local interests promoted an independent line between Lockerbie and Dumfries, and the Dumfries, Lochmaben and Lockerby Junction Railway Act 1860 (23 & 24 Vict. c. lxxxiii) authorising the Dumfries, Lochmaben and Lockerby Junction Railway received royal assent on 14 June 1860; the authorised capital was £85,000 in £10 shares, with borrowing powers of £28,300.

 The promoters wished to have an independent passenger station in Dumfries, but the G&SWR opposed this and the House of Lords committee agreed, obliging the DL&LR to use the G&SWR station.

 The CR was happy to see the line promoted locally, considering that it would give it access to Dumfries, and fearing that the G&SWR would be hostile to a line directly promoted directly by them.